ernsheong/jonlinblog.com/source/blog/2022-02-13-cbt-skills-for-a-good-life.html.markdown

 CBT (according to this book, at least) dictates that we examine the belief with the following three checks:

-1. **Reality Check**
+1. **Reality check**
-2. **Common Sense**
+2. **Common sense**
 3. **Helpfulness**

 So let's have a CBT session:

-**Reality Check** The reality is that every job will eventually become repetitive and some of the same.
+**Reality check** The reality is that every job will eventually become repetitive and some of the same.
 And there will be some jobs that are not so demanding and do not reach 100% utilization.
 In the case of consulting companies, there would also be bench time.

-**Common Sense** tells me that doing the same things again and again to produce different results is the definition of insanity.
+**Common sense** tells me that doing the same things again and again to produce different results is the definition of insanity.
 Jumping from job to job in order to "be less bored" will end up with the same result, as each job will have its own element of boredom.

 **Helpfulness** It is not very helpful to beat myself down with the thought that "I must not be bored when I'm working.
 I can't stand boredom", only to end up wasting time hopping from job to job, doing and redoing training, wasting HR time and resources, and doing myself a disfavor with recruiters.
 It is more helpful to offer my help to colleagues that need help, take the initiative to start a self-driven project, offer my services to another part of the company, or inform my line manager of my desire to be more useful.